drreynolds/smuhpc-workshop/source/session_6.rst

 What is parallel computing?
 ================================================

+In essence, *parallel computing* merely means the use of more than one processing unit to help perform a computation.

 Parallel computing has historically focused on state-of-the-art engineering and scientific applications.
-Now video game consoles, laptops and desktops have begun to transition toward chips with multiple processors as well.
+Now smart phones, video game consoles, laptops and desktops have all transitioned to chips with multiple processors as well.

 .. index:: Moore's law